longles/yt-terminal/README.md

 If `resolution` is not provided, then the video is automatically adjusted to fit the terminal.

 If `fps` is not provided, then the video runs at the frame rate of the youtube video.

+The framerate will depend on your computer, the terminal you are using, and resolution.
+A GPU accelerated terminal like [WezTerm](https://wezfurlong.org/wezterm/index.html) or [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) performs the best here.

 # Example